 One day, Henry came home with a note from school.
 They were asking for a picture of one living thing and another of a nonliving object.

-While we found one picture of each, we set out to find a bunch of pictures of living and nonliving things to make a collage of each and learn a little about classifying.
+Next, we set out to make a collage of each and learn a little about classifying.

-- Most living can move on their own.
+- Most living things can move on their own.
 Although plants do not.
 And cars and trucks move too.
 I found this not a great way to explain to little kids.

 - Living things need food, water, and a place to live.
 This one seems obvious to me now, but I couldn’t think of it as we were classifying.
 The site also mentioned that almost all living things need air.
 We did mention air, but we were talking about a candle, so there are exceptions there too.

 - Living things reproduce.
 Things that are not living cannot have “babies.”
 This I find to be a very definitive and if the kids were a bit older a very good way to explain it.
-But I don’t think they’d understand it at this age.
+But I didn’t think they’d understand it at this age.

 Go on a search through any catalogs, magazines, or newspapers you have.
 Cutting out pictures of whatever you find.